Dibyajyotikabi/cmdu-wordpress-plugin/README.md

 - Lightweight and easy to use
 - Compatible with WordPress 4.0 and above
 - Supports both posts and custom post types
-- Secure license key verification to prevent unauthorized use

 ## Installation